Bow Sight Tape Calculator

 • Re-chrono whenever you change a setup component, restring the bow, or notice the tape has gone stale

-A tape from this calculator should land within ½ inch at 60 yards on the first shoot.
-If you are wider than that, double-check the chrono number and the zero distance you entered.
+A tape from this calculator should put you on paper at every distance on the first shoot, with the long marks needing at most a few millimeters of nudging.
+If you are wildly off, double-check the chrono number and the zero distance you entered.

 Embed This Calculator